GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## OLEDs

 > **Warning**
-> Make sure the keyboard is fully functional before soldering the OLEDs, since they're the only components which cover pins, you won't be able to access once they are in place.
+> Make sure the keyboard is fully functional before soldering the OLEDs, since they're the only components that cover pins, you won't be able to access them once they are in place.

 First step should be to bridge the jumpers on the top of the PCB next to the OLED.